dashingsoft/pyarmor/docs/topic/obfuscated-script.rst

 Here are major changed features:

-* The obfsucated scripts are bind to Python major/minor version.
+* The obfuscated scripts are bind to Python major/minor version.
 For example, if it's obfuscated by Python 3.6, it must run by Python 3.6.
 It doesn't work for Python 3.5

 * The obfuscated scripts are platform-dependent, supported platforms and Python versions refer to :doc:`../reference/environments`